Acupuncture Benefits Explained: From Stress Relief to Better Sleep [Expert Guide]

 Patients seeking medication alternatives

-The World Health Organization accepted acupuncture as a treatment for substance abuse in 1996.
-More than 700 addiction treatment centers currently use acupuncture as an adjunctive procedure.
-The National Acupuncture Detoxification Association (NADA) protocol shows promise in managing withdrawal symptoms and reducing dependency.
+The World Health Organization recognized acupuncture as a treatment for substance abuse back in 1996.
+Today, more than 700 addiction treatment centers use it as part of their protocols.
+The NADA ear acupuncture protocol has shown real promise in helping people get through withdrawal and reduce dependency.

 Preventive and wellness care patients